<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

 norwegian tax report system

-All you need to know about the Norwegian tax report system – a-melding
+What you need to know about the Norwegian tax system (A-melding)

 Do you have employees working in Norway?
-Foreign enterprises with business activities in Norway are obligated to declare employment and income information for their personnel by using "A-melding".
+Foreign enterprises with business activities in Norway must declare employment and income information for their personnel using "A-melding".
 This also applies to personnel who are non-taxable to Norway.
 All foreign contractors must report information in the Assignment and employee register.

 The A-melding should contain information about the following: